Gazza’s Gas and Grease — The Valleys

 Jaak ruffled his friend’s orange mop.

-Jaak: S’alright – we just gotta go find Tag – I reckon I know where he is – but dude, please – no barking!
-Or he will never come out.
+Jaak: S’alright — we just gotta go find Tag.
+I reckon I know where he is, but dude — please — no barking.
+Or he’ll never come out.

 Dieter: Okay!

-Jaak looked along the line of stacked junker cars and pickups, till he found what he was looking for – the old 70’s pickup with the beat up sedan with no hood stacked on top.
+Jaak looked along the line of stacked junker cars and pickups until he found what he was looking for — the old 70’s pickup with the beat-up sedan, hood missing, stacked on top.

 Jaak: Tag!